dlebauer/ecological-forecasting-workflows-draft/Best Practices.md

 ...intentional play on "Best Practices in Scientific Computing \cite{Wilson_2014}, which we should start by discussing.

-_These are notes from a group brainstorm / wishlist about what we wish everyone else did.
-On the one hand, perhaps a valuable consensus and good information.
-On the other hand, a big scope, could be a separate paper, perhaps it is. _
+_These are notes from a group brainstorm / wishlist about what we wish everyone else did. **should narrow focus on a meaningful contribution.** On the one hand, perhaps a valuable consensus and good information.
+On the other hand, a big scope, could be a separate paper, perhaps an appendix or perspectives piece. 'thoughts from the meeting' _

  * Intro general background of sw best practices (e.g., White paper), plus acknowledge these are well-established software engineering practices
  * Discussion of desiridata: Reproducible, Traceable, Usable, Comparable, {Reusable}